joshgilby/automationprimer/README.md

 # Network Automation Primer
-Material for familiarizing network engineers with automation tools
+Automation workshops for network engineers

 The primer includes coverage of:
 - [Windows Subsystem for Linux (WSL)](wsl/)